mskutta/sitecore-account-reporting/README.md

 # Sitecore Account Reporting

-The Sitecore Account Reporting module adds account (business name) reporting to Sitecore.
+The Sitecore Account Reporting module adds strategic or key account reporting to Sitecore.
+This is to help with [Account-based Marketing](https://en.wikipedia.org/wiki/Account-based_marketing).
 Several reports are included in the module.

 This module only supports Sitecore 8.2.
 It was built on Sitecore 8.2 update 2.